crockpotveggies/Powder/README.md

 The example is built using Play!
 2.0.
 Follow the [setup guide for Play!
 2.0](http://www.playframework.org/documentation/2.0.4/Installing) to successfully set up Powder example.

 ## Usage
-The recommended folder structure to place in your MVC (or other structure) looks like:
+The recommended folder structure to place in your app looks like:

     / engine
       / context